Crofton House School's Commitment to You

 Crofton House School may disclose an individual's personal information to others in connection with the purpose for which it was collected, as consented to by the individual, or as required or permitted by law.
 The following are some examples of how the school may disclose personal information.

-- Contact information may be used to enable the school to provide the para-educational and administrative services usually offered by the school.
-These services include phone trees, participation groups, parent meetings, fundraising, events, annual general meetings, etc.
+Contact information may be used to enable the school to provide the para-educational and administrative services usually offered by the school.
+These services include participation groups, parent meetings, fundraising, events, annual general meetings, etc.

 When Required by Law

 The type of information the school is legally required to disclose most often relates to family court issues, legal proceedings, court orders, and government tax reporting requirements.
-Student information as per Form 1701 is filed annually with the Ministry of Education.
+Student information as per Form 1701 is filed annually with the Ministry of Education and Child Care.

 Only information specifically requested is disclosed and the school takes precautions to satisfy itself that the authorities making the request have legitimate grounds to do so.